pbsds/Hatenatools/ReadMe.txt

 -Steven for most of the documentation on DSiBrew and his frame decoding example on his talkpage -Remark for helping me understanding the 8x8 tiling on the preview images.
 -JSAfive for supplying .tmb and .ugo files
+-Austin Burk, Midmad on hatena haiku and WDLmaster on hcs64.com for determining the sound codec